Outline

 Pulvirenti (1996, 2000) likewise explored meanings attached to home among Italian migrants in Melbourne, focusing particularly on first-generation migrants, many originating from southern Italy, and the significance of homeownership.
 She described homeownership as carrying multiple, concrete meanings: security (including protection from eviction and a safeguard in situations such as unemployment or widowhood), independence (reducing reliance on others for financial support), privacy (avoiding shared living), autonomy (the ability to renovate without seeking permission), control (freedom to manage the domestic environment), success (pride and satisfaction in achievement), and responsibility (the obligation to maintain and care for the dwelling).
 Pulvirenti linked these meanings to the Italian concept of sistemazione—settling or establishing oneself—and argued that these migrants left Italy with a strong intention to build a stable future for themselves and their descendants in Australia.
 In her account, achieving sistemazione in Australia was a moral imperative that shaped their determination to own a house and invest it with the meanings listed above, rather than maintaining a primary orientation toward return (Pulvirenti, 2000).
 Pulvirenti’s interpretation contrasts with Baldassar’s (2001) discussion of sistemazione among Italian migrants in Perth, where migration is framed more explicitly as an economic strategy pursued to achieve sistemazione that would ultimately be realized in the homeland.

 This section opens with two points of clarification.
 The first concerns where participants located the idea of “home”—as both “there” and “here.”
 The second addresses how respondents remembered (or, more accurately, did not meaningfully remember) the earlier houses they occupied after arriving in Australia.
-The discussion then turns to the home as a deliberately constructed material artifact, with particular attention to how cultural meanings are expressed through the built form.
+The discussion then turns to the home as a deliberately constructed material artifact, with particular attention to how cultural meanings are narrated and, in some cases, associated with spatial arrangements, materials, and aesthetic decisions.
+Because the study does not include measured drawings or a systematic architectural survey, references to “built form” are limited to features that participants highlighted in their accounts and to the socio-spatial practices through which those features became meaningful.

 During the final interview, when respondents were invited to describe what “home” meant to them, most immediately sought to the question, asking variations of: “Do you mean home as in my town of origin—the place where I grew up—or do you mean this house?”
 This reaction is revealing because it indicates that, for many migrants, the term “home” is first anchored in the native village, and only secondarily connected to the dwelling in which they currently live.
-In this sense, home was initially fused with the hometown “there,” a place associated with roots and kinship ties that remain active through contemporary communication (Skype, email, telephone, and post).
+In this sense, home was initially fused with the hometown “there,” a place associated with roots and kinship ties that remain active through contemporary communication (telephone, email, post, and video calling; e.g., Skype at the time of fieldwork).
 At the same time, home was also understood as “here,” namely the Brisbane house that frames everyday life in the present.

 These dual associations align with existing scholarship.
 For Relph (1976), the hometown functions as home because of the deep attachment people often feel to their birthplace and to the remembered landscapes of childhood.
 From a broader Western historical perspective, Gram-Hanssen and Bech-Danielsen (2007, quoting Moore, 2000) and Burnett (1978) note that, particularly in the nineteenth century, “home” was frequently understood as the country of origin rather than as a private dwelling, and that only later did the domestic house become the dominant referent.
 In the present study, participants’ accounts suggest both a geography and a spatial extension of home.
 Using the terms proposed by Lucas and Purkayastha (2007), home for this group can be described as multi-scalar (at once a town and a house) and pluri-local (located in both Italy and Brisbane).